 The Board Governance Framework identifies the processes for reviewing the Boardâ€™s and other officersâ€™ performance:

 - The Audit and Governance Committee reviews the Board when directed by the Chairman.
 An external body may conduct this review.

 - The Chairman and the chair of the Audit and Governance Committee review the performance of the committees annually.

 - The Chairman reviews each directorâ€™s performance annually.

 Role of the Chairman

-The Chairman is responsible for a range of roles that deal with leading the Board and the Company (as identified in the Board Governance Review).
+The Chairman is responsible for a range of roles that deal with leading the Board and the Company.
 The Chairmanâ€™s principal role is to facilitate effective discussion and decision making at Board meetings.

 Role of the Senior Manager